International Professional Dispute Resolution Advocates Association Membership Rules

 1.1 This document sets out the Membership Rules (“the Rules”) of the International Professional Dispute Resolution Advocate Association (the “Association”).
-The Rules and regulations, shall apply to all classes of members of the Association (“members”).
+The Rules and regulations shall apply to all classes of members of the Association (“members”).

-1.2 The rules regarding the respective rights, privileges and obligations of members.
+1.2 The rules regarding the respective rights, privileges, and obligations of members.
 The Association reserves the right to make amendments to the Rules from time to time at its absolute discretion, without giving any prior notice to members or any party or obtaining their prior consent.
 The power of interpretation of the Rules shall be vested in the Board whose interpretation shall be final and conclusive.

 2. Membership Standards

-2.1 The Association is concerned with setting, raising and promoting standards through examinations and qualifications, learning and professional development programmes and membership community.
+2.1 The Association is concerned with the setting, raising and promoting standards through examinations and qualifications, learning and professional development programmes and membership community.

 2.2 In consideration of the Association vetting an application and (where applicable) accepting an applicant as a member, each applicant agrees to comply with the terms of the Rules, which contain the entire agreement between the Association and such parties with respect to the subject matter.
-As a condition of membership, members agree to abide the Rules and regulations decided by the Association, decisions of the Board and the delegated committees, irrespective of how such committees are designated.
+As a condition of membership, members agree to abide by the Rules and regulations decided by the Association, decisions of the Board and the delegated committees, irrespective of how such committees are designated.